solarspaceclouds/ComputerVision-DeepFashion/project_overview.md

 - Save the new image;

 # Task 2: Repeat Task 1 but with added intial step of detecting shirt (identify shirt mask) before changing shirt color
-- Take pictures and detect the clothes
+- Take pictures and detect the clothes (Optional step; relevant if using own images, if DeepFashion image, just get the desired label mask)
-- generate png with background removed (of the image)
+- Generate png with background removed (of the image)
-- Then overlay it on top of any aesthetic background
+- Then overlay it on top of any aesthetic background image

-# Task 3: Create Web App; UI
+# Task 3: Create Web App; (UI for Task 1)
 → extension: identify which mask is the shorts/dress component; Have UI user selection options
 Enable choosing a variety of colours: Change the pixel values to predefined/custom colour